Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 On the National page, there are comparisons with achievable benchmarks across all measures, which are organized in several categories, by measure areas, and by topics.
 The methods for the benchmark comparison are detailed under the section of this report titled National and State-Level Comparisons With Achievable Benchmarks.

 The first summary graphic displays the total frequencies of each category of achievement (Figure 2).
-If a measure does not have an available benchmark (i.e., no State data from which to calculate a benchmark), it is not represented in the summary graphic.
-In the example in Figure 2, benchmarks are available for 131 measures: 24 measures that are far away from the benchmark, 44 measures that are close to the benchmark, and 63 measures that have achieved or performed better than the benchmark.
+If a measure does not have an available benchmark (i.e., no state data from which to calculate a benchmark), it is not represented in the summary graphic.
+In the example in Figure 2, benchmarks are available for 128 measures: 23 measures that are far from the benchmark, 40 measures that are close to the benchmark, and 65 measures that have achieved or performed better than the benchmark.

 Figure 2: National View Benchmark Summary, All Measures